 CNA requirements vary by state.
 For instance, some states allow minors (16 year olds) to train, test, and work with parental consent.
 For other states, you must be at least 18 years to obtain certification.
-The contact hours for classroom and clinical training also varies by state; some programs may be a short as 75 hours, while others require 210 hours of training.
-Your research should cover requirements for the clinical experience, nurse aide testing and eventual certification.
+The contact hours for classroom and clinical training also varies by state; some programs may be a short as 75 hours, while others require 175 hours of training.
+All non-challenge states require candidates for certification to complete a program approved by the Board of Nursing.
+Your research should cover requirements for the clinical experience (background check and disqualifying felonies) nurse aide testing and eventual certification.

 Also see: CNA Requirements by State